MrPrakash-2001/practice-postgresql/README.md

 - Created covering index including additional columns to avoid heap fetch.
 - Added partial index for rows with specific condition (`is_published = false`).
 - Tested index usage with `EXPLAIN ANALYZE` and observed query speed improvements.

+### ✅ Day 18 – UPSERTs

+- Practiced using `INSERT ...
+ON CONFLICT` to perform upserts.
+- Used `ON CONFLICT DO NOTHING` to avoid inserting duplicates.
+- Used `ON CONFLICT DO UPDATE SET` to update rows when constraint violations occur.
+- Worked with `EXCLUDED` keyword to reference values that would have been inserted.
+- Applied upserts on `users.email` and `posts.id` for deduplication and sync-like behavior.

 ---